 - Abnormally heavy or long menstrual periods (menorrhagia)

 Your home test kit comes with complete instructions on how to submit your confidential blood sample.
 Includes free delivery of kit and postage to send sample.
 Obtain your confidential results electronically within 3 - 5 days.
-Testing is performed by a CILA, CAP certified laboratories.
+Testing is performed by a CILA certified laboratory.